dxc-technology/halstack-style-guide/guidelines/components/select/README.md

 # Select

-Select component allow users to make a single or multiple selection from a pre-defined list of options.
+The select component allow users to make a single or multiple selection from a pre-defined list of options.
 ## Usage

+Considerations about the select usage:

 - A dialog element should allow the user to select one option from a list
 - If the list of options is short (4 or less), use checkboxes instead of the select component